TeachersFirst's Bullying and Cyberbullying Prevention Resources

 Grades4 to 12

 In the ClassroomThis site is an excellent resource for teaching and reinforcing online safety lessons.
 View on your interactive whiteboard as a class either in one session or several smaller sessions/lessons.
 Assign students to become experts on one safety concern and share an explanation about it with the class.
-Enhance learning by having students create a simple infographic sharing what they learn using Venngage reviewed here.
+Enhance or transform classroom technology use (depending on teacher requirements) by asking students to create a simple or multimedia infographic sharing what they learn using Venngage reviewed here.
 Be sure to share with parents at an Open House or through your classroom website.

 Grades3 to 8